-Prerequisite: General Chemistry or Inorganic Chemistry I or an exceptional high school chemistry background is required.
+Prerequisite: General Chemistry or College Chemistry I background is required.
 Fundamentals of organic chemistry, including aliphatic and aromatic hydrocarbons and the more important classes and their derivatives are studied in this course.
 Fats, proteins and carbohydrates are studied for the benefit of home economics, medical and agriculture students.
 Three hours lecture/four hours laboratory per week.